 While we do not establish compensation levels based solely on benchmarking, pay practices at other companies are an important factor that the Compensation Committee considers in assessing the reasonableness of compensation and ensuring that our compensation practices are competitive in the marketplace.
-In order to evaluate the level of compensation for our named executive officers for 2018, our Compensation Committee, using information provided by Radford, established a peer group of publicly traded, national, and regional companies in the biopharmaceutical and biotechnology industries based on a balance of the following criteria:
+In order to evaluate the level of compensation for our named executive officers for 2019, our Compensation Committee, using information provided by Radford, established a peer group of publicly traded, national, and regional companies in the biopharmaceutical and biotechnology industries based on a balance of the following criteria:

-- companies with drugs in late-stage development, as well as recently commercial companies; - companies with comparable market capitalizations (i.e., in the range of \$750 million to \$7.5 billion); - companies with employee headcounts between 150 and 800; and - companies located in biotech hubs, such as the San Francisco bay area, San Diego, Massachusetts and the New York/New Jersey tristate area.
+- companies with recently filed NDAs or with early commercial organizations; - companies with comparable market capitalizations (i.e., in the range of \$750 million to \$7.5 billion); - companies with annual revenues of less than \$150 million; - companies with employee headcounts between 300 and 1,200 employees; and - companies located in biotech hubs, such as the San Francisco bay area, San Diego, Massachusetts and the New York/New Jersey tristate area.

-Our peer group for 2018, referred to as our 2018 peer group, used to evaluate compensation actions for the 2018 fiscal year was selected by the Compensation Committee based on Radford's recommendation in June 2017 and is comprised of the following 22 publicly-traded companies in the pharmaceutical and biotechnology industries:
+Our peer group for 2019, referred to as our 2019 peer group, which is used to evaluate compensation actions for the 2019 fiscal year was selected by the Compensation Committee based on Radford's recommendation in June 2018 and is comprised of the following 20 publicly-traded companies in the pharmaceutical and biotechnology industries:

-ACADIA Pharmaceuticals Inc. Intercept Pharmaceuticals, Inc. Radius Health Agios Pharmaceuticals, Inc. Ionis Pharmaceuticals, Inc. Sage Therapeutics Alnylam Pharmaceuticals, Inc. Juno Therapeutics, Inc. Sarepta Therapeutics, Inc. bluebird bio, Inc. Kite Pharma, Inc. Spark Therapeutics, Inc. Clovis Oncology, Inc. Neurocrine Biosciences, Inc. TESARO, Inc. Exelixis Inc. Portola Pharmaceuticals, Inc. Theravance Biopharma, Inc. FibroGen, Inc. Prothena Corporation Plc Halozyme Therapeutics, Inc. Puma Biotechnology, Inc.
+ACADIA Pharmaceuticals Inc. FibroGen, Inc. Radius Health Agios Pharmaceuticals, Inc. Halozyme Therapeutics, Inc. Sage Therapeutics

+Amicus Therapeutics, Inc.

+Array BioPharma Inc.

+Intercept Pharmaceuticals, Inc.

+Sarepta Therapeutics, Inc.

+Spark Therapeutics, Inc.

+bluebird bio, Inc. Neurocrine Biosciences, Inc. TESARO, Inc.

+Clovis Oncology, Inc. Portola Pharmaceuticals, Inc. Theravance Biopharma, Inc.

+Exelixis Inc. Puma Biotechnology, Inc.

-We believe that the compensation practices of our 2018 peer group provided us with appropriate benchmarks for evaluating the compensation of our named executive officers for 2018 because of the developmental, market and organizational characteristics we shared with our peer group.
-At the time that we selected our 2018 peer group we were at approximately the 54th percentile in terms of market capitalization and the 72nd percentile in terms of the number of employees relative to the peer group.
+We believe that the compensation practices of our 2019 peer group provided us with appropriate benchmarks for evaluating the compensation of our named executive officers for 2019 because of the developmental, market and organizational characteristics we shared with our peer group.
+At the time that we selected our 2019 peer group we were at approximately the 41 st percentile in terms of market capitalization, the 97 th percentile in terms of employees relative to the peer group and the 47 th percentile in terms of revenue.